xdrpp/stc/stc.1.md

 as any mistake will cause the transaction not to run.
 In particular, make sure you have set the sequence number to one more than it will be at the time you run the transaction, not one more than it is currently.
-(In particular, if the transaction adding the pre-authorized transaction as a signer uses the same source account, it will consume a sequence number.)
+(If the transaction adding the pre-authorized transaction as a signer uses the same source account, it will consume a sequence number.)
 You should also make sure the transaction fee is high enough.
 You may wish to increase the fee above what is currently required in case the fee has increased at the time you need to execute the pre-authorized transaction.

 Another potential source of error is that the pre-authorized transaction hash depends on the network name, so make absolutely sure